RealTimeLogic/LSP-Examples/docex/cart/README.md

 # Shopping Cart

-This is the example for the [Getting Started : cart](https://realtimelogic.com/ba/doc/?url=GettingStarted.html#directory)
+This is the example for the [The Virtual File System: Directory: Shopping Cart](https://realtimelogic.com/ba/doc/en/VirtualFileSystem.html#directory)

 Run the example, using the Mako Server, as follows: